 6.49.1 Applicability to language

 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.49 exist in Java as explained below.

-Integrating Java and another language into a single executable relies on knowledge of how to interface the method/function calls, argument lists, and data structures so that symbols match in the object code during linking.
+Integrating one or more libraries, either from other Java implementations or written in other languages, relies on knowledge of how to interface the method/function calls, argument lists, and data structures so that symbols match in the object code during linking.
+Adherence to the specified interfaces across multiple compilation systems is not guaranteed.
+In addition, the integration of multiple runtimes, if needed, can cause conflicts not further detailed in this document.

-Arrays and other data structures are often interpreted by another language differently than the way that Java interprets or stores them in memory.
-This can cause issues with transferring data between Java and the receiving language.
-For instance, it is common to use one-dimensional arrays to pass array data to and from programs in another language since the way that Java stores multidimensional arrays is significantly different than that of C, C++, and other languages.
+Arrays and other data structures are often organized by another language differently than the way that Java interprets or stores them in memory.
+This can cause issues with transferring data between Java and the other language.
+For instance, the way that Java stores multidimensional arrays is likely significantly different than that of other languages.

-Issues can arise when Java interfaces with a language that does not support garbage collection.
-Java can perform garbage collection and delete objects before the other non-garbage collection language being called is finished with them.
-Issues can also arise with the integration of non-Java exception handling or other error handling mechanisms, e.g. exit codes.
+Issues can arise when Java interfaces with a language that either does not support garbage collection or that uses a different garbage collection algorithm.

+Issues can arise with the integration of libraries that use non-Java exception handling or other error handling mechanisms, e.g. exit codes.

-To alleviate some of these issues, wrappers can be used.
-Though wrappers can make the interfacing easier, wrappers can be error-prone and impact performance through the overhead of the wrapper.
+To alleviate some of these issues, wrappers such as the Java native interface can be used.
+Though wrappers can make the interfacing easier, third-party wrappers can be error-prone and impact performance through the overhead of the wrapper.

+Project qualification processes can help to determine the suitability of external libraries for the intended usage that considers the compatibility of such libraries with the system under development.

 6.49.2 Avoidance mechanisms for language users